 Once you've experienced what Brac has to offer, why not spend the next few days heading south, hopping from island to island?
 We suggest Stari Grad and then onto Hvar Town on Hvar island - where there is plenty to see - from the well-known fort to the infamous nightlife.
 This is easily followed by a night at Orebic and then Polace on the island of Mljet.

 From Milna to Stari Grad is a nice short hop of around 10 miles.
 The next day is a slightly longer sail, down to the town of Orebic, which has some of Croatia's most amazing sandy beaches.
-If you fancy it from here, Mt Ilija on Korchula Island, is only a 2.5km sail away.
+From here, Mt Ilija on Korchula Island, is only a 2.5km sail away.

-Mljet is wonderfully sheltered bay which plays host to two inland salt lakes - Veliko and Malo Jezero, well worth a visit.
+The north west end of Mljet is host to wonderfully sheltered bays including two inland salt lakes - Veliko and Malo Jezero, well worth a visit.

 At Dubrovnik, make sure you take the time on shore to stroll around the city's old walls which are truly stunning.
 Any Game of Thrones fans may recognize this historic spot as the main filming location of King's Landing.

 After this its time to turn around and start the sail back to Split.
 Sipan is a unique looking island, with two limestone crests, making for a stunning backdrop to your sail.
-Sailing back to Mjlet, you should venutre over to Pomena, which is just over a 15 minutes walk to Malo Jezero (the Small Lake) of Mljet National Park.
+Once you're moored up in Mljet, you should venutre over to Pomena which is just over a 15 minute walk to Malo Jezero (the Small Lake) of Mljet National Park.

-Now you've been to the Elaphiti Islands, if you fancy it, you could head west over to Lastovo.
+Now you've been to the Elaphiti Islands, you could head west over to Lastovo.
 Around a 20 mile sail and a popular one if you're looking for a quiet anchorage, away from the hustle and bustle of some busier tourist hot spots.
 The town of Uble is one for the history buffs boasting a basilica that was built between the 5th-6th centuries.

 Once you've relaxed in peaceful Lastovo, it is just a short hop up to the island of Korcula.
 The old town here is a medieval walled city facing the channel, certainly a sight to behold.
 If you happen to be here on a Thursday, you'll catch the locals performing their traditional sword dance, so watch out!

-After Korcula you can travel west out to the stunning island of Vis.
+After Korcula you can sail west to the stunning island of Vis.
 This sail is around 20 miles.
-Once there you'll want to try out the fresh seafood and wine the island is famed for.
+Once there you'll want to try the fresh seafood and wine the island is famed for.